Cactice/tenki-web-scraping/README.md

 # Warning
 This is really basic web scraping and it will break easily with a minor change in the website.

 It's probably broken by the time you use it.
+(Sorry haha)